The Identity Problem in the special affine group of $\mathbb{Z}^2$: Preliminaries

 \subsection{Linear algebra}

 For an arbitrary matrix $A \in \SL(2, \Z)$, an \emph{invariant subspace} of $A$ is a $\C$-linear subspace $V$ of $\C^2$ such that $A V = V$.
 If the eigenvalues of $A$ are reals, then one can suppose that the invariant spaces of $A$ are subspaces of $\R^2$.
 Denote by $\Lat(A)$ the set of \emph{dimension one} invariant subspaces of $A$.
-It is easy to see that if $A \notin \{I, -I\}$, then $\Lat(A)$ has one or two elements.
+It is easy to see that if $A \notin \{I, -I\}$, then all the eigenspaces of $A$ have dimension one, so $\Lat(A)$ has one or two elements.

 Two matrices $A$ and $B$ are called \emph{conjugates} over a field $\K$ if $P^{-1} A P = B$ for some matrix $P$ with entries in $\K$.
 This is denoted as $A \overset{\K}{\sim} B$.
 Two matrices $A, B \in \SL(2, \Z)$ are called \emph{simultaneously triangularizable} if there exists a complex matrix $P$ such that $P^{-1} A P$ and $P^{-1} B P$ are both upper-triangular.
 It is easy to see that if $\Lat(A) \cap \Lat(B) \neq \emptyset$, then $A$ and $B$ are simultaneously triangularizable.